 animals but those udders!!!
 I continue my journey in getting the best show and milk lines

 for my breeding stock here.
-My lines include Wingwood, Kastdemurs and Saada.
+My lines include Kastdemurs, Wingwood, Saada and Hoanbu.

 Our farm is registered with the American Dairy Goat Association (ADGA) under the herd